30 Best Apps that Pay You to Play Games ($$$)

 20. Gamesville

 Gamesville is a free web-based gaming website on the internet.
-You get awarded GV rewards for playing and winning games, getting high scores, and slots.
+You get awarded GV rewards for playing and winning games and getting high scores.
 From there, you can get your GV rewards into cash and other awesome prizes.

 Additionally, Gamesville offers pure cash competitions for those individuals who do not want to earn the GV rewards.